Spilosoma pteridis Hy. Edwards, 1874

 This species is similar to red-orange and dark forms of Spilosoma vagans.
 Spilosoma pteridis is smaller than S. vagans and is more red than orange, especially the thorax and antennae.
 These species have a limited range of overlap in south-central British Columbia and central western Oregon.

 Phragmatobia fuliginosa is also small dark and reddish.
-It is easily told from S. pteridis by the its hindwing base.
+It is easily told from S. pteridis by its hindwing base.

 Specimens of Spilosoma from northern British Columbia are smaller, duller, and darker than most S. pteridis from elsewhere in the Pacific Northwest.
 Based on limited material, females of the northern population are more similar to the males than in the populations from farther south.